OLC-Bioinformatics/redmine-docs/docs/data/sra_download.md

 #### Example

-For an example of an SRA Upload, see [issue 34216](https://redmine.biodiversity.agr.gc.ca/issues/34216).
+For an example of an SRA download, see [issue 34216](https://redmine.biodiversity.agr.gc.ca/issues/34216).

 ### How long does it take?